codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## Adding more Git providers to your Codefresh Account

-By default, you have direct access to Git repositories that exist in the Git provider that you used while signing up for Codefresh.
-You can easily create Codefresh projects that checkout code from that Git provider without any extra configurations.
+By default, you have direct access to Git repositories that exist in the Git provider you used while signing up for Codefresh.
+You can easily create Codefresh projects that check out code from that Git provider without any extra configurations.

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon.
 1. From Configuration in the sidebar, select [**Pipeline Integrations**](https://g.codefresh.io/account-admin/account-conf/integration){:target="\_blank"}.